dojoengine/book/docs/pages/getting-started.md

-# Dojo The Provable Game Engine
+# What is Dojo?

+Ohayo Sensei!

-Dojo is a provable game engine built using [Cairo](https://github.com/starkware-libs/cairo).
-It establishes a standard for game development via smart contracts, blending best practices with streamlined development and deployment tools.
-With Dojo by your side, you can evolve from initial concept to a fully realized game in days, not weeks.
+Dojo is an open-source, provable game engine built with Cairo, designed to be the ultimate tool for creating onchain games.
+It sets a new standard for game development using smart contracts, combining best practices with efficient tools.

+Dojo enables developers to go from concept to a fully realized onchain game in days!

+TLDR;

+- Cairo framework for building onchain games
+- Rust based indexing for your games
+- Rust based CLI tooling for improved development flow
+- Built by a vibrant community of engineers and gamers
+- We build hard things for fun - [join us!](https://discord.gg/vUN4Xq9Qv6)

+---

+### How to use these docs?

 This book is dedicated to familiarizing you with the Dojo engine and the potential of Provable games.
 A special section on the [Theory](/theory/autonomous-worlds.md) elucidates this emergent concept of autonomous worlds and Provable games.

 - [Quickstart](/getting-started/quick-start.md)
 - [What is Dojo? ](/theory/what-is-dojo.md)
 - [Explore the Architecture](/cairo/overview.md)

-> Dojo is an open-source onchain gaming project currently in its early development phase, and warmly welcomes contributors.
-For additional resources, join the community on [Discord](https://discord.gg/vUN4Xq9Qv6) and check out the [contribution guide](/misc/contributors.md).

 ---